Need Help? Give us a call.

 Today’s small business owner is busier than ever.
 With crazy work schedules, spending time with family and friends, cooking dinner, and maybe even working out every once and a while, when are you supposed to enjoy a quiet afternoon of reading?

 If you own or want to start a software business, check out “Startups for the Rest of Us.”
-Between them, the two hosts have more than 20 years of experience as software entrepreneurs.
+Between them, the two hosts, Rob Walling and Mike Taber, have more than 20 years of experience as software entrepreneurs.
 They share their wisdom with the goal of helping “developers, designers, and entrepreneurs be awesome at launching software products.”
 Weekly podcasts cover everything from lean startups to hiring and managing remote developers and how to use virtual assistants to be more productive.

 Creating an online business that brings in consistent passive income sounds like a dream come true.
 Pat Flynn made it a reality, and each week on his “Smart Passive Income” podcast, he shares tips and advice to help you do the same.
 Featured interviews include industry experts and other successful entrepreneurs, all armed with practical tips on topics such as getting started in video advertising, selling on Amazon, and building relationships with influencers.